I really dig the P25 (P-25)digital network; and, I, especially, dig the operators that I have met on P-25 since being a newbie on this network.

 The P-25 operators are friendly, helpful, AND very advanced in the technical aspect of transceivers and radio waves.
 Many of them, if not all, program their own transceivers, not only because many of them are Motorola programmers or in that line of career, but they dig the challenge of overcoming the barriers of programming a commercial transceiver.
 Many of the P-25 operators are using the apex-predator of the Motorola transceiver product-line: APX 6000, APX 7000, and the mighty APX 8000.

-Also, the sound quality of the aforementioned communications tools, supra, is not tolerable for the operators in the P-25 community.
-Remember, the P-25 operators take time and pride in their transceivers and code-plugs; and, they APPRECIATE good sound-quality, which is one of the many reasons, these P-25 operators left DMR; DMR has too much noise pollution created by poor quality transceivers.
+P-25 operators take time and pride in their transceivers and code-plugs; and, they APPRECIATE good sound-quality, which is one of the many reasons, these P-25 operators left DMR; DMR has too much noise pollution created by poor quality transceivers.

 In my opinion the P-25 operators find more enjoyment helping a complete newbie with his/her own commercial transceiver working out his/her own code-plug; because, there’s more of a kinship — it shows the operator is trying to learn, and we’ve all been a newbie at one time or another.
 It’s no different than traveling to a different country and trying to speak the language and respecting the social nuances that make up that culture.
 Moreover, experienced P-25 operators like newbies using commercial transceivers; because, the newbies are preserving the sound-quality of P-25.